 Now, let’s take a trip to the pet store to make sure your four-legged-friend is all set in their new digs:

 - Food.
 Depending on the size, needs, and tastes of your new dog, you’ll pay anywhere between $240–$720 a year for dog food.
+A survey conducted by the American Pet Products Association found that dog owners spent an average of $287 on dog food in 2020.
 If you decide to go the gourmet route, you could be spending up to $1,800 a year.

 - Treats.
 The true key to dog ownership and eternal love!
 Treats can cost $60–$180 a year, depending on how much you want to spoil your pal.